 Your sense of empowerment has been pulled from under you, and your sense of security along with it.

-However, there is a Half Life game which dials up the fear factor to eleven, and then keeps it there!
-What was started with the Half Life 2 level Ravenholm, was later perfected by the Half Life mod MINERVA Metastasis.
-MINERVA lacks much of the classic survival horror atmosphere of Ravenholm, however it far surpasses it in terms of sheer terror via the use of two very simple design choices;
+However, there is a Half-Life game which dials up the fear factor to eleven, and then keeps it there!
+What was started with the Half-Life 2 level Ravenholm, was later perfected by the Half-Life 2 mod MINERVA Metastasis.
+MINERVA lacks much of the classic survival horror atmosphere of Ravenholm, however, it far surpasses it in terms of sheer terror via the use of two very simple design choices;

-Minerva’s maps are compact, multi layered and roughly circular.
+MINERVA maps are compact, multi-layered and roughly circular.
 The mod is set on a small island, and thus traps the protagonist in a confined space.
-You start on the surface, and then descend into the subterranean structure at the centre of the island.
+You start on the surface and then descend into the subterranean structure at the centre of the island.

 The enemies in MINERVA spawn from various points and then move through the level independently of you.
 Therefore, you will have very little - if any - control over when and where you will encounter them.
 Groups of enemies can approach from both in front and behind, forcing you to be on your guard constantly.